 Which Cells Can Begin to Exhibit Insulin Resistance?

-To comprehensively understand its functioning, it is critical to know which cells can develop insulin resistance.
+To comprehensively understand its functioning, knowing which cells can develop insulin resistance is critical.

 Because if all cells exhibit insulin resistance equally, the regulation of the body set weight, and hence weight gain, might not be affected severely.